 For many years I have personally dealt with a fungal infestation in my hand.
 Many ranchers and farmers get my particular fungal infestation from handling hay, digging in the dirt, and doing the regular Farmer John stuff.
 So, I have first hand (play on words!) experience to pass on here and now.
 I do not even remember for how long it was that my hand had a rash on it that would actually weep at times just like a bad case of poison oak.
 I had tired various ointments and such, but they would only subdue the “rash,” never end it.

-Then about eight years ago I ran into Doug Kaufmann and Dr. David Holland who co-wrote many of Kaufmann's books.
+Then in 2001 I ran into Doug Kaufmann and Dr. David Holland who co-wrote many of Kaufmann's books.
 Slowly, and I mean slowly, I started learning about fungi and the mycotoxins they produce.
 The whole concept of fungal infestations in a body and what that meant was so foreign to me that it was hard to comprehend at first.
 But it finally sank in especially as I grew to understand the “rash on my hand.”

 For much more about mycotoxins [myco = fungus (Greek) toxins = poisons (Latin)] go to http://en.wikipedia.org/wiki/Mycotoxin and our site's resources on Fungus.
 To illustrate the importance of knowing more about this topic, here's a quote from Wikipedia referring to mycotoxins and their impact: Some of the health effects found in animals and humans include death, identifiable diseases or health problems, weakened immune systems without specificity to a toxin, and as allergens or irritants.